skillrepos/copilot-testing/labs.md

 ![view in chat](./images/new-view-in-chat.png?raw=true "view in chat")

 9. While we're at it, let's have Copilot explain how the testing file it created for us works.
-Start a *new* chat.
-In the chat interface - enter *@workspace /explain #* and pause.
+Open the *test_webscraper.py* file.
+Then, in the chat panel, start a *new* chat (via the + sign).
+In the chat interface - enter *@workspace /explain #* **and pause**.
 There should then be a popup, where you can use the arrow key to arrow down and select the *#file* entry and hit Enter.

 ```
 @workspace /explain #